“So who did your psychic paper say you were in order

 “She’s…” He paused and looked at her then at his

 friends.
 He looked back at her.
-Growing up away from Gallifrey, and him
+Growing up away from Gallifrey and him

 often so busy, he had neglected her education in some ways.
 She was slow

-in developing her telepathic skills.
-Otherwise she would know who he was.
+in developing her telepathic skills, otherwise she would know who he was.

-of the closest and dearest person to her hearts.
+that of the closest and dearest person to her hearts.

 She’s my granddaughter,” he said.
 “Susan, don’t